rodrigoFfreire/ASA-23-24/README.md

 # ASA 2023/2024
-## Files for Análise e Síntese de Algoritmos course
+## Files for Análise e Síntese de Algoritmos